gruntjs-updater/grunt-style-injector/README.md

 - Scroll.
 Enable this and your connected browsers will attempt to keep in sync
 - Links.
 Enable this and your connected browsers will follow each other around. (note: this could be problematic if you already have click events on `<a>` elements.
 It's designed to just make it easy to view multiple pages in the same site and have all browsers keep in sync while in development.
+- Forms Enable this and your connected browsers will keep all form inputs in sync

 ```js
 grunt.initConfig({